-I cannot understate the importance of buying travel insurance before setting out on a Norwegian cruise trip.
-However, if you’re concerned about paying high premiums to insure your trip, you don’t need to worry.
+I cannot understate the importance of buying travel insurance before going on a Norwegian cruise trip.
+However, you don’t need to worry if you’re concerned about paying high premiums to insure your trip.

-Look at it this way, the insurance deal you choose will probably only cost a fraction of your entire cruise price.
-In addition to that, the insurance policy will cover all aspects of your trip, including cancellations, delays, injury, and most importantly, lost baggage.
+Look at it this way, the insurance deal you choose will probably only cost a fraction of your cruise price.
+In addition to that, the insurance policy will cover all aspects of your trip, including cancellations, delays, injury, and, most importantly, lost baggage.

 Once you buy travel insurance for your Norwegian cruise trip, you can safely decide whether you want to pack your valuables along with you.
 For instance, you can take your expensive camera to capture memories or your laptop to keep track of work proceedings without worrying about it getting lost or stolen.